RealTimeChris/DiscordCoreAPI/README.md

 </p>

-## A Discord library for creating bots, written in C++, using WinRT and a few other useful libraries.
+## A bot library for Discord, written in C++ using WinRT and a few other useful libraries.

 ## [Documentation / Examples](https://github.com/RealTimeChris/DiscordCoreAPI/blob/main/Documentation-Examples.md)